adityaranjan858/namaste_react/chapter-2 Igniting our App/theory/Chapter02.md

         * Normal dependencies are used in production.

 9. **Difference between tilde ( ~ ) and caret ( ^ ) in package.json**
-    + When we open our `package.json` file and search for the dependency property and in there we find the packages that are listed as a nested object of the dependency property `package-name:package-version`.
+    + When we open our `package.json` file and search for the dependency property and in there we find the packages that are listed as a nested object of the dependency property
+        ```
+        package-name:package-version
+        ```
     Now look at the package version, we find some numbers separated by three dots.

     + NPM versions follow a three-number format, separated by dots.
 The leftmost number signifies the major release, the second one represents the minor release, and the third number denotes the patch release of the package.